 It said: "WIPO has activated its business continuity protocol and moved to an almost entirely virtual work presence, with only a small pool of personnel retaining access to our Geneva, Switzerland headquarters.
 This is in line with public health authorities’ guidance to curb the further spread of Covid-19.
 We are committed to ensuring that any transitional issues experienced by users, IP offices and any other stakeholders in our processes are kept to a minimum despite these extenuating circumstances."

 The UK Intellectual Property Office (UKIPO) deals with the registration, renewal and challenges to the validity of UK IP rights – trade marks, registered designs and patents.

-Chief executive of the UKIPO, Tim Moss, declared that Tuesday 24 March and all subsequent days until further notice are considered to be ‘interrupted days’.
-This means that deadlines for trade marks, designs, patents and supplementary protection certificates since 24 March will be extended until the UKIPO notifies the end of the interrupted days period.
+The UKIPO had previously declared that Tuesday 24 March 2020 and all subsequent days until further notice were considered to be ‘interrupted days’.
+This meant that deadlines for trade marks, designs, patents and supplementary protection certificates since 24 March were extended until the UKIPO notified the end of the interrupted days period.
 In its latest update, on 22 June, the UKIPO confirmed that the last interrupted day will be 29 July 2020.
 This means that the first normal day of operation when all interrupted days deadlines expire will be Thursday 30 July 2020.